 Seasonal activities in Gifford Pinchot State Park

-The park is known for its clearly-labeled hiking, biking, and equestrian trails.
-The park has trails ranging in difficulty from easy to very difficult, and visitors can plan short hikes or longer more strenuous hikes using the interconnected, blazed trail system.
+Gifford Pinchot State Forest is well-known for its clearly-labeled hiking, biking, and equestrian trails.
+The park has trails ranging in difficulty from easy, like the half-mile Alpine Trail or one-mile Old Farm Trail, to very difficult such as the 1.5-mile Beaver Creek Trail or the 8.5-mile Lakeside Trail.
+Visitors can plan anything from short, easy hikes to much longer and more strenuous hikes by using the interconnected, color-blazed trail system.
 Yellow blazes indicate hiking-only trails, red blazes mark multi-use trails, and blue blazes indicate that the trail is part of the Mason-Dixon Trail, a 200-mile trail that traverses a seven-mile section of Gifford Pinchot State Park.

 Anglers who enjoy warm-water fishing should be sure to pack their rod and reel in their campervan.
 Pinchot Lake is a superb fishing destination for both boat and shore fishermen.
 The lake is best known for its large bass population, with largemouths, smallmouths, striped, and hybrid bass, which can reach anywhere from five to 12 pounds.
 Bass are by no means the only draw to this lake, however.
 Panfish, walleyes, crappie, and catfish all have healthy populations in this lake, as do smaller baitfish, like gizzard shad.

 This lake hosts many types of events, such as bass fishing competitions, rowing regattas, and triathlons.
 Some of these activities may interfere with the efforts of anglers, so it is a good idea to check the park’s calendar of events before heading out.
 Ice fishing is often lucrative during the winter as well, with higher than average catches of Muskellunge, crappies, and walleye.